peterjameslu/peterlu_org_redirect/README.md

-# peterjameslu.github.io
+# peterlu_org_redirect
-Forwarding for peterlu.org to peterlu.com
+Jekyll source code for redirect from peterlu.org to peterlu.com